 Where mold can be harmful to health, mycotoxins are the major toxic culprit.
 They are dangerous compounds produced from mold that essentially poison the body, resulting in neurotoxicity (brain and nervous system damage) which can, in some cases, be fatal.
 The sickness and specific negative side effects associated with mycotoxin exposure is called mycotoxicosis.

-Although there are four main types of mycotoxins found in food and the air, Ochratochin A (OTA), is the biggest cause for concern in coffee beans.
-Ochratochin A causes oxidative stress in the body, which impairs mitochondrial function, and disrupts protein synthesis.
+Although there are four main types of mycotoxins found in food and the air, Ochratoxin A (OTA), is the biggest cause for concern in coffee beans.
+Ochratoxin A causes oxidative stress in the body, which impairs mitochondrial function, and disrupts protein synthesis.
 This can lead to a number of troubling symptoms like memory problems, brain fog, Chronic Fatigue Syndrome, night sweats, dizziness, and even hair loss.

-Over time, Ochratochin A can damage your DNA and significantly compromise your immune system, potentially leading to liver cancer, kidney cancer, and neurodegenerative diseases such as Alzheimer’s and Parkinson’s.
-In fact, the U.S. government even recognizes Ochratochin A to be a possible carcinogen, so it is best to steer clear of this mycotoxin altogether!
+Over time, Ochratoxin A can damage your DNA and significantly compromise your immune system, potentially leading to liver cancer, kidney cancer, and neurodegenerative diseases such as Alzheimer’s and Parkinson’s.
+In fact, the U.S. government even recognizes Ochratoxin A to be a possible carcinogen, so it is best to steer clear of this mycotoxin altogether!

 Some of the first signs of mold exposure are fatigue, weakness, and sinus infections, so if you’re experiencing any of these symptoms, do yourself a favor and upgrade to a high-quality coffee ASAP!Shop Now!